 How does testing work if I have symptoms?

+The University’s Testing Pod on Fen Causeway will continue to operate until further notice.
 Free testing should be booked through the University's online form (use the drop down menu to select 'Staff member or student of the University of Cambridge') for:

 1. High temperature – this means a feeling of feverishness, or a measured temperature above 37.8° C